 What do I mean when I use the term “science?”

-I have worked on the side of experimental evidence based thinking to educate others about how some ideas cannot be examined by experiment, such as Astrology and Dowsing.
-Some advocates of the latter category refuse to provide definitions.
+For many decades I’ve worked on the side of experimental-evidence-based thinking to educate others about how some ideas cannot be examined by experiment, such as Astrology and Dowsing.
+Most advocates of the latter category refuse to provide definitions.

 I believe it is not appropriate to publicly object to anyone else’s philosophy or religion which is not based on experimentally derived knowledge – unless they try use such experiment-free “facts” to interfere with other people’s lives.